 Facing the dune : 5000 km of ocean

-After a painful ascent by sand or by stairs, you are there: a invigorating landscape is offered to you.
-As far as the eye can see, the ocean, which, depending on the tides, discovers the sands of Banc d'Arguin and Banc du Toulinguet, the passes of the Arcachon basin, the long sandy spit of the Cap peninsula -Aglet.
-Further on, you can see the Bassin lagoon.
+After an ascent by sand or stairs, you are there: a invigorating landscape is offered to you.
+As far as the eye can see, the ocean, which, with the tides, reveals the sands of the Banc d'Arguin and the Banc du Toulinguet, the passes of the Arcachon Bay, the long sand spit of the Cap peninsula -Aglet.
+Further on, we can see the Bassin lagoon.